LoStack/LoStack/readme.md

 A *"One Container to Rule Them All"* approach to create a multi-user Docker ecosystem in minutes.

-LoStack serves as a simple way to automate and standardize service installation, and provide a friendly way to handle user management, group-based access control, service discovery, routing, log inspection, Docker container actions, and more.
+LoStack serves as a simple way to automate and standardize service installation, and provide a friendly way to handle user management, proxy routing, access control, and more.

 ![LoStack Architecture](docs/images/architecture.png?raw=true "LoStack Architecture")